phillipgessert/phillipgessert.github.io/faq.md

 Rush processing is available for $50.

-# Can I use images for section breaks, chapter heads, etc?
+# Can we use images for section breaks, chapter heads, etc?

 **Yes**.
 I can use your provided images for $20 per 10 images, or I can create custom images for you.
 The fee for custom images will depend on complexity; for more information, just ask.